synrc/n2o/README.md

 N2O is an embeddable message protocol loop library for WebSocket, HTTP, MQTT and TCP servers.
-It provides basic features, such as process management, virtual nodes ring for request processing, session, frame encoding, and unified API for external mq and caching services.
+It provides basic features, such as process management, virtual nodes ring for request processing, sessions, frame encoding, and unified API for external mq and caching services.

 Core Features
 -------------